DataFire/Integrations/integrations/generated/azure_network_networkwatcher/README.md

       * etag `string`: A unique read-only string that changes whenever the resource is updated.
       * name `string`: The name of the resource that is unique within a resource group.
 This name can be used to access the resource.
       * properties `object`: Security rule resource.
-        * access **required** `string` (values: Allow, Deny): The network traffic is allowed or denied.
-Possible values are: 'Allow' and 'Deny'.
+        * access **required** `string` (values: Allow, Deny): Whether network traffic is allowed or denied.
         * description `string`: A description for this rule.
 Restricted to 140 chars.
         * destinationAddressPrefix `string`: The destination address prefix.
 CIDR or destination IP range.
-Asterix '*' can also be used to match all source IPs.
+Asterisk '*' can also be used to match all source IPs.
 Default tags such as 'VirtualNetwork', 'AzureLoadBalancer' and 'Internet' can also be used.
         * destinationAddressPrefixes `array`: The destination address prefixes.
 CIDR or destination IP ranges.
           * items `string`
         * destinationApplicationSecurityGroups `array`: The application security group specified as destination.
           * items `object`: An application security group in a resource group.
-            * etag `string`: A unique read-only string that changes whenever the resource is updated.
-            * properties `object`: Application security group properties.
-              * provisioningState `string`: The provisioning state of the application security group resource.
-Possible values are: 'Succeeded', 'Updating', 'Deleting', and 'Failed'.
-              * resourceGuid `string`: The resource GUID property of the application security group resource.
-It uniquely identifies a resource, even if the user changes its name or migrate the resource across subscriptions or resource groups.
-            * id `string`: Resource ID.
-            * location `string`: Resource location.
-            * name `string`: Resource name.
-            * tags `object`: Resource tags.
-            * type `string`: Resource type.
         * destinationPortRange `string`: The destination port or range.
 Integer or range between 0 and 65535.
-Asterix '*' can also be used to match all ports.
+Asterisk '*' can also be used to match all ports.
         * destinationPortRanges `array`: The destination port ranges.
           * items `string`: The destination port.
         * direction **required** `string` (values: Inbound, Outbound): The direction of the rule.
-The direction specifies if rule will be evaluated on incoming or outcoming traffic.
-Possible values are: 'Inbound' and 'Outbound'.
+The direction specifies if rule will be evaluated on incoming or outgoing traffic.
         * priority `integer`: The priority of the rule.
 The value can be between 100 and 4096.
 The priority number must be unique for each rule in the collection.
 The lower the priority number, the higher the priority of the rule.
-        * protocol **required** `string` (values: Tcp, Udp, *): Network protocol this rule applies to.
-Possible values are 'Tcp', 'Udp', and '*'.
+        * protocol **required** `string` (values: Tcp, Udp, Icmp, Esp, *): Network protocol this rule applies to.
-        * provisioningState `string`: The provisioning state of the public IP resource.
-Possible values are: 'Updating', 'Deleting', and 'Failed'.
+        * provisioningState `string` (values: Succeeded, Updating, Deleting, Failed): The current provisioning state.
         * sourceAddressPrefix `string`: The CIDR or source IP range.
-Asterix '*' can also be used to match all source IPs.
+Asterisk '*' can also be used to match all source IPs.
 Default tags such as 'VirtualNetwork', 'AzureLoadBalancer' and 'Internet' can also be used.
 If this is an ingress rule, specifies where network traffic originates from.
         * sourceAddressPrefixes `array`: The CIDR or source IP ranges.
           * items `string`
         * sourceApplicationSecurityGroups `array`: The application security group specified as source.
           * items `object`: An application security group in a resource group.
-            * etag `string`: A unique read-only string that changes whenever the resource is updated.
-            * properties `object`: Application security group properties.
-              * provisioningState `string`: The provisioning state of the application security group resource.
-Possible values are: 'Succeeded', 'Updating', 'Deleting', and 'Failed'.
-              * resourceGuid `string`: The resource GUID property of the application security group resource.
-It uniquely identifies a resource, even if the user changes its name or migrate the resource across subscriptions or resource groups.
-            * id `string`: Resource ID.
-            * location `string`: Resource location.
-            * name `string`: Resource name.
-            * tags `object`: Resource tags.
-            * type `string`: Resource type.
         * sourcePortRange `string`: The source port or range.
 Integer or range between 0 and 65535.
-Asterix '*' can also be used to match all ports.
+Asterisk '*' can also be used to match all ports.
         * sourcePortRanges `array`: The source port ranges.
           * items `string`: The source port.
       * id `string`: Resource ID.
   * effectiveSecurityRules `array`: Collection of effective security rules.
     * items `object`: Effective network security rules.
       * access `string` (values: Allow, Deny): Whether network traffic is allowed or denied.
-Possible values are: 'Allow' and 'Deny'.
       * destinationAddressPrefix `string`: The destination address prefix.
       * destinationAddressPrefixes `array`: The destination address prefixes.
-Expected values include CIDR IP ranges, Default Tags (VirtualNetwork, AureLoadBalancer, Internet), System Tags, and the asterix (*).
+Expected values include CIDR IP ranges, Default Tags (VirtualNetwork, AzureLoadBalancer, Internet), System Tags, and the asterisk (*).
         * items `string`
       * destinationPortRange `string`: The destination port or range.
       * destinationPortRanges `array`: The destination port ranges.
-Expected values include a single integer between 0 and 65535, a range using '-' as seperator (e.g. 100-400), or an asterix (*)
+Expected values include a single integer between 0 and 65535, a range using '-' as separator (e.g. 100-400), or an asterisk (*).
         * items `string`
       * direction `string` (values: Inbound, Outbound): The direction of the rule.
-Possible values are: 'Inbound and Outbound'.
+The direction specifies if rule will be evaluated on incoming or outgoing traffic.
       * expandedDestinationAddressPrefix `array`: Expanded destination address prefix.
         * items `string`
       * expandedSourceAddressPrefix `array`: The expanded source address prefix.
         * items `string`
       * name `string`: The name of the security rule specified by the user (if created by the user).
       * priority `integer`: The priority of the rule.
       * protocol `string` (values: Tcp, Udp, All): The network protocol this rule applies to.
-Possible values are: 'Tcp', 'Udp', and 'All'.
       * sourceAddressPrefix `string`: The source address prefix.
       * sourceAddressPrefixes `array`: The source address prefixes.
-Expected values include CIDR IP ranges, Default Tags (VirtualNetwork, AureLoadBalancer, Internet), System Tags, and the asterix (*).
+Expected values include CIDR IP ranges, Default Tags (VirtualNetwork, AzureLoadBalancer, Internet), System Tags, and the asterisk (*).
         * items `string`
       * sourcePortRange `string`: The source port or range.
       * sourcePortRanges `array`: The source port ranges.
-Expected values include a single integer between 0 and 65535, a range using '-' as seperator (e.g. 100-400), or an asterix (*)
+Expected values include a single integer between 0 and 65535, a range using '-' as separator (e.g. 100-400), or an asterisk (*).
         * items `string`
   * networkInterfaceAssociation [NetworkInterfaceAssociation](#networkinterfaceassociation)
   * subnetAssociation [SubnetAssociation](#subnetassociation)

 ### SubnetAssociation
-* SubnetAssociation `object`: Network interface and its custom security rules.
+* SubnetAssociation `object`: Subnet and it's custom security rules.
   * id `string`: Subnet ID.
   * securityRules `array`: Collection of custom security rules.
     * items `object`: Network security rule.
       * etag `string`: A unique read-only string that changes whenever the resource is updated.
       * name `string`: The name of the resource that is unique within a resource group.
 This name can be used to access the resource.
       * properties `object`: Security rule resource.
-        * access **required** `string` (values: Allow, Deny): The network traffic is allowed or denied.
-Possible values are: 'Allow' and 'Deny'.
+        * access **required** `string` (values: Allow, Deny): Whether network traffic is allowed or denied.
         * description `string`: A description for this rule.
 Restricted to 140 chars.
         * destinationAddressPrefix `string`: The destination address prefix.
 CIDR or destination IP range.
-Asterix '*' can also be used to match all source IPs.
+Asterisk '*' can also be used to match all source IPs.
 Default tags such as 'VirtualNetwork', 'AzureLoadBalancer' and 'Internet' can also be used.
         * destinationAddressPrefixes `array`: The destination address prefixes.
 CIDR or destination IP ranges.
           * items `string`
         * destinationApplicationSecurityGroups `array`: The application security group specified as destination.
           * items `object`: An application security group in a resource group.
-            * etag `string`: A unique read-only string that changes whenever the resource is updated.
-            * properties `object`: Application security group properties.
-              * provisioningState `string`: The provisioning state of the application security group resource.
-Possible values are: 'Succeeded', 'Updating', 'Deleting', and 'Failed'.
-              * resourceGuid `string`: The resource GUID property of the application security group resource.
-It uniquely identifies a resource, even if the user changes its name or migrate the resource across subscriptions or resource groups.
-            * id `string`: Resource ID.
-            * location `string`: Resource location.
-            * name `string`: Resource name.
-            * tags `object`: Resource tags.
-            * type `string`: Resource type.
         * destinationPortRange `string`: The destination port or range.
 Integer or range between 0 and 65535.
-Asterix '*' can also be used to match all ports.
+Asterisk '*' can also be used to match all ports.
         * destinationPortRanges `array`: The destination port ranges.
           * items `string`: The destination port.
         * direction **required** `string` (values: Inbound, Outbound): The direction of the rule.
-The direction specifies if rule will be evaluated on incoming or outcoming traffic.
-Possible values are: 'Inbound' and 'Outbound'.
+The direction specifies if rule will be evaluated on incoming or outgoing traffic.
         * priority `integer`: The priority of the rule.
 The value can be between 100 and 4096.
 The priority number must be unique for each rule in the collection.
 The lower the priority number, the higher the priority of the rule.
-        * protocol **required** `string` (values: Tcp, Udp, *): Network protocol this rule applies to.
-Possible values are 'Tcp', 'Udp', and '*'.
+        * protocol **required** `string` (values: Tcp, Udp, Icmp, Esp, *): Network protocol this rule applies to.
-        * provisioningState `string`: The provisioning state of the public IP resource.
-Possible values are: 'Updating', 'Deleting', and 'Failed'.
+        * provisioningState `string` (values: Succeeded, Updating, Deleting, Failed): The current provisioning state.
         * sourceAddressPrefix `string`: The CIDR or source IP range.
-Asterix '*' can also be used to match all source IPs.
+Asterisk '*' can also be used to match all source IPs.
 Default tags such as 'VirtualNetwork', 'AzureLoadBalancer' and 'Internet' can also be used.
 If this is an ingress rule, specifies where network traffic originates from.
         * sourceAddressPrefixes `array`: The CIDR or source IP ranges.
           * items `string`
         * sourceApplicationSecurityGroups `array`: The application security group specified as source.
           * items `object`: An application security group in a resource group.
-            * etag `string`: A unique read-only string that changes whenever the resource is updated.
-            * properties `object`: Application security group properties.
-              * provisioningState `string`: The provisioning state of the application security group resource.
-Possible values are: 'Succeeded', 'Updating', 'Deleting', and 'Failed'.
-              * resourceGuid `string`: The resource GUID property of the application security group resource.
-It uniquely identifies a resource, even if the user changes its name or migrate the resource across subscriptions or resource groups.
-            * id `string`: Resource ID.
-            * location `string`: Resource location.
-            * name `string`: Resource name.
-            * tags `object`: Resource tags.
-            * type `string`: Resource type.
         * sourcePortRange `string`: The source port or range.
 Integer or range between 0 and 65535.
-Asterix '*' can also be used to match all ports.
+Asterisk '*' can also be used to match all ports.
         * sourcePortRanges `array`: The source port ranges.
           * items `string`: The source port.
       * id `string`: Resource ID.